menu

 People

-Also, wealth makes most things in life easier, and a few things harder.
+In addition, wealth makes most things in life easier, and a few things harder.
 If you are wealthy and enjoy keeping up with the Jones', this neighborhood will interest you.
-In fact, according to NeighborhoodScout's research, the Lost Creek Blvd / Whitemarsh Valley Walk neighborhood is wealthier than 99.2% of the neighborhoods in the United States.
+In fact, according to NeighborhoodScout's research, the Lost Creek Blvd / Whitemarsh Valley Walk neighborhood is wealthier than 98.7% of the neighborhoods in the United States.
 Residents here are truly in a unique situation even when compared to other Americans, based on the sheer amount of wealth concentrated here.
 Even in times of economic downturn, residents of this neighborhood, as a group, suffered less and recovered more quickly.
 This is indeed a stand-out characteristic of this neighborhood.

 Modes of Transportation